Volannule

 LinkedIn

-A flight delayed by a few hours can be enough to cause you to miss a connection or an important event.
-As soon as a delay reaches three hours upon arrival, you may be eligible for financial compensation in Canada, ranging from $400 to $1,000 depending on the length of the delay and the size of the carrier.
+A flight delayed by a few hours can cause you to miss a connection or an important event.
+As soon as a delay exceeds 3 hours upon arrival, you may be entitled to compensation in Canada, from $400 to $1,000 depending on the length of the delay and the size of the carrier.

 The airline must also offer you, after two hours of waiting, a pick-up that includes snacks, means of communication (calls, emails) and accommodation if an overnight wait is required.
 These rights to assistance are essential and must be automatically offered by the company as soon as the conditions are met.